3rdCore/Research_Project_Template/README.md

-Here’s a revised version that incorporates more of the original text while keeping the improved readability and formatting:

----

 # 🚀 Your Research Project Template

 This template provides tools and best practices to quick-start your research project with a fully functional environment and backbones for your codebase.
 It is based on my own experience and the experience of others and aims to help you get started effectively.
 Feel free to use this template and modify it to suit your needs.
 The template includes the following: